flux-framework/flux-core/doc/guide/admin.rst

 It may be useful to configure a Flux system instance with multiple queues.
 Each queue should be associated with a non-overlapping resource subset, identified by property name.
 It is good practice for queues to create a new property that has the same name as the queue.
+(There is no requirement that queue properties match the queue name, but this will cause extra entries in the PROPERTIES column for these queues.
+When queue names match property names, :command:`flux resource list` suppresses these matching properties in its output.)

 When queues are defined, all jobs must specify a queue at submission time.
 If that is inconvenient, then ``policy.jobspec.defaults.system.queue`` may